 Find out whether the FMS provider integrates with your favourite tools.
 Not only will this allow you to carry on using software that you’re already familiar with, it also makes the whole transition to the new platform and user interface much smoother.

-Apart from custom integrations with project management and collaboration tools, TalentDesk.io integrates with OneDrive, Dropbox, Google Drive and social networking platforms, meaning that you can continue to use your preferred document storage provider.
+Apart from custom integrations with project management and collaboration tools, TalentDesk.io also integrates with tools like OneDrive, Dropbox, Google Drive, AdobeSign and others.

 6) What payment features are included?

 To create efficiency, an FMS needs to provide the full suite of expense tracking, worksheets and consolidated invoices.
 It avoids timesheets getting lost in your email inbox; freelancers update the system with work completed and then the worksheet is stored in one central location.
 You also don’t have the messy issue of manual reconciliation at the end of the month.